-Delivered with dry humour, titles deliberately depart from the real towards the made up.
-Misspelt words, bad grammar and puns are often used to springboard the imagination into other possibilities of thinking.
-His images can appear at times to look computer manipulated, generating doubt to what has been found, and what has been fabricated by the artist.
+Humour often reappears albeit in a deadpan manner with titles deliberately departing from the real towards the made up.
+Misspelt words, bad grammar and puns are opportunities to springboard the imagination into other paths of thinking.
+His images can appear at times to look staged or computer manipulated, questioning what has been found, and what has been fabricated by the artist.

 Boyle (b.1982, Donegal, Ireland) lives and works in Belfast, Northern Ireland.
 He completed a Masters of Fine Art in 2008 at the University Of Ulster, Belfast, and a BA in Sculpture from the Limerick School of Art and Design.